Pseudo-effective and numerically flat reflexive sheaves: Strongly pseudoeffective and numerically trivial bundles

-Then proof of the dimension 3 case is similar.
-Instead of the Theorem 6.1 and 6.2, we use the classification of compact 3-folds with nef tangent bundle (Theorem 7.1 and 7.2) in \cite{DPS94}. \end{proof} In fact, we can show the following more general fact.
-A similar result in the projective singular setting can be found in Theorem 1.6 of \cite{HP}. \begin{mycor} For a compact K\"ahler manifold if $c_1(X) = 0$ and $T_X$ is strongly psef, then a finite \'etale cover of $X$ is a torus.
-In particular, an irreducible symplectic, or Calabi-Yau manifold does not have strongly psef tangenet bundle or cotangent bundle. \end{mycor} \begin{proof} By the Beauville-Bogomolov theorem, up to a finite \'etale cover $\pi: \tilde{X} \to X$, $\tilde{X}$ is a product of $\prod T_i \times \prod S_j \times \prod Y_k$ where $T_i$ are complex tori, $S_j$ are Calabi-Yau manifolds and $Y_k$ are irreducible symplectic manifolds.
+in the sense of currents.
+Assume that $T_\delta \to 0$ weakly as $\delta \to 0$.
+Then } \end{mycor} \begin{proof} This is a direct consequence of the previous lemma if we consider $T_\delta +\delta \omega$ instead of $T_\delta$. \end{proof} Now we can easily conclude our result. \begin{mycor} {\it Let $\cF$ be a strongly psef reflexive sheaf over a compact K\"ahler manifold $(X, \omega)$ with $c_1(\cF)=0$.
+Then $\cF$ is a nef $($and numerically flat$\,)$ vector bundle.} \end{mycor} \begin{proof} By our assumption, there exists a modification such that the pull back of $\cF$ modulo torsion is a strongly psef vector bundle with vanishing first Chern class by Lemma 8.
+By Theorem 4, this vector bundle is in fact nef.
+Thus by Proposition 9, we conclude the corollary. \end{proof} As a geometric application, we obtain the following generalisation of Theorem 7.7 in \cite{BDPP}. \begin{mycor} {\it For a compact K\"ahler manifold if $c_1(X) = 0$ and $T_X$ is strongly psef, then a finite \'etale cover of $X$ is a torus.
+In particular, an irreducible symplectic, or Calabi-Yau manifold does not have strongly psef tangenet bundle or cotangent bundle.} \end{mycor} \begin{proof} By the Beauville-Bogomolov theorem, up to a finite \'etale cover $\pi: \tilde{X} \to X$, $\tilde{X}$ is a product of $\prod T_i \times \prod S_j \times \prod Y_k$ where $T_i$ are complex tori, $S_j$ are Calabi-Yau manifolds and $Y_k$ are irreducible symplectic manifolds.
 Since the tangent bundle of $\tilde{X}$ is numerical flat under the assumption and by Theorem 3, the tangent bundle of all the components in the direct sum is numerical flat.
 In particular, all the components have vanishing second Chern class by Corollary 1.19 of \cite{DPS94}.
-(A similar result in the projective and singular setting can be found in Theorem 1.8 of \cite{HP}.)
+(A stronger result in the projective and singular setting can be found in Theorem 1.8 of \cite{HP}.)
 By representation theory, the tangent bundle of the Calabi-Yau or irreducible symplectic components is stable.
 Thus we have the equality case in the Bogomolov inequality which implies that the tangent bundle of the Calabi-Yau or irreducible symplectic components is projectively flat.
 Since the first Chern class of the Calabi-Yau or irreducible symplectic components vanishes, the tangent bundle is in fact unitary flat.
 In particular, the restricted holonomy groups of the Calabi-Yau or irreducible symplectic components is trivial.
-In other words, there are only the complex tori components. \end{proof} Inspired by the work of \cite{LOY20}, we can slightly generalise Corollary 7. \begin{mylem}(analogue of Lemma 4.5 \cite{LOY20}) Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n > 2$, and let $\cF$ be a reflexive coherent sheaf of rank $r > 2$ on $X$.
-Then, for any positive integer $m > 2$, we have
+In other words, there are only the complex tori components. \end{proof} A stronger result in the projective singular setting can be found in Theorem 1.6 of \cite{HP}.
+Instead of proving non strong pseudoeffectivity, they prove non weak pseudoeffectivity.